-On November 15, 2021, the Company entered into a \$5.0 billion senior unsecured multi-tranche delayed draw term loan credit facility, (the "November 2021 DDTL") consisting of (i) a 364-day senior unsecured delayed draw term loan facility in an aggregate principal amount of \$2.0 billion (the "two-year loan") and (iii) a two-year senior unsecured delayed draw term loan facility in an aggregate principal amount of \$2.0 billion (the "two-year loan") and (iii) a three-year senior unsecured delayed draw term loan facility in an aggregate principal amount of \$1.0 billion (the "three-year loan").
+On November 15, 2021, the Company entered into a \$5.0 billion senior unsecured multi-tranche delayed draw term loan credit facility, (the "November 2021 DDTL") consisting of (i) a 364-day senior unsecured delayed draw term loan facility in an aggregate principal amount of \$2.0 billion (the "364-day loan"), (ii) a two-year senior unsecured delayed draw term loan facility in an aggregate principal amount of \$2.0 billion (the "two-year loan") and (iii) a three-year senior unsecured delayed draw term loan facility in an aggregate principal amount of \$1.0 billion (the "two-year loan") and (iii) a three-year senior unsecured delayed draw term loan facility in an aggregate principal amount of \$1.0 billion (the "three-year loan").
 Borrowings under the November 2021 DDTL bear interest at a fluctuating rate per annum equal to SOFR, plus an applicable margin.
 The applicable margins for the 364-day and two-year loans were 0.75% and 0.88%, respectively.
 The applicable margin for the three-year loan is 1.05%.
 An aggregate amount of \$3.0 billion or more of the November 2021 DDTL was drawn for the purpose of funding the purchase of the increased equity interest in VillageMD, and paying fees and expenses related to the foregoing, with the remainder used for general corporate purposes.
 In fiscal 2023, the Company repaid the 364-day loan and the two-year loan in full.
 The maturity date on the three-year loan is November 24, 2024.
 As of May 31, 2024, there was \$290 million in borrowings outstanding under the November 2021 DDTL.
 Amounts borrowed under the November 2021 DDTL and repaid or prepaid may not be reborrowed.